dormfood/MojitoQuickStartGuide/guides/03_mojits.md

 functionality known as a mojit.
 A mojit definition includes the mojit implementation (e.g., JavaScript code, template files, CSS, etc.).

-Mojit instance can refer to a specification of all the information required to create a running instance of mojit functionality within an application.
-This is essentially a specification that comprises the identifier for a mojit definition together with the concrete configuration parameters that will be used to instantiate a particular instance at runtime.
-Mojit instance can also refer to an in-memory runtime instance of a mojit—part of the running application.
+A mojit instance can refer to a specification of all the information required to create a running instance of mojit functionality within an application.
+This specification comprises the identifier for a mojit definition together with the concrete configuration parameters that will be used to instantiate a particular instance at runtime.
+The mojit instance can also refer to an in-memory runtime instance of a mojit—part of the running application.